-Requirements Safety action requirements Requirement number met?
-(Yes/ No /Not applicable) Was your Trust compliant with at least 10 out of 11 Clinical Quality Improvement Metrics (CQIMs) by passing the Yes associated data quality criteria in the "Clinical Negligence Scheme for Trusts: Scorecard" in the Maternity Services Monthly Statistics publication series for data submissions relating to activity in July 2023?
+Requirements number Safety action requirements Requirement met?
+(Yes/ No /Not applicable) 1 Was your Trust compliant with at least 10 out of 11 Clinical Quality Improvement Metrics (CQIMs) by passing the associated data quality criteria in the "Clinical Negligence Scheme for Trusts: Scorecard" in the Maternity Services Monthly Statistics publication series for data submissions relating to activity in July 2023?
 Final data for July 2023 will be published during October 2023.
-Did July's 2023 data contain a valid ethnic category (Mother) for at least 90% of women booked in the month?
-2 Yes Not stated, missing and not known are not included as valid records for this assessment as they are only expected to be used in exceptional circumstances.
-(MSD001) Has the Trust Board confirmed to NHS Resolution that they have passed the associated data quality criteria in the "Clinical Negligence Scheme" for Trusts: Scorecard" in the Maternity Services Monthly Statistics publication series for data submissions relating to activity in July 2023 for the following metrics: i.
-Over 5% of women who have an Antenatal Care Plan recorded by 29 weeks also have the Continuity of Carer Yes 3 (CoC) pathway indicator completed.
-If maternity services have suspended all Continuity of Carer (CoC) pathways, criteria ii is not applicable: ii.
-Over 5% of women recorded as being placed on a Continuity of Carer (CoC) pathway where both Care N/A 4 Professional ID and Team ID have also been provided.
-Did the Trust make an MSDS submission before the Provisional Processing Deadline for July 2023 data by the 5 Yes end of August 2023?
-Has the Trust at least two people registered to submit MSDS data to SDCS Cloud who must still be working in the Yes 6 Trust?
+Yes 2 Did July's 2023 data contain a valid ethnic category (Mother) for at least 90% of women booked in the month?
+Not stated, missing and not known are not included as valid records for this assessment as they are only expected to be used in exceptional circumstances.
+(MSD001) Yes pard confirmed to NHS Resolution that they have passed the associated data quality criteria in the "Clinical Neglige ecard" in the Maternity Services Monthly Statistics publication series for data submissions relating to activity in July 2 s: 3 i.
+Over 5% of women who have an Antenatal Care Plan recorded by 29 weeks also have the Continuity of Carer (CoC) pathway indicator completed.
+Yes If maternity services have suspended all Continuity of Carer (CoC) pathways, criteria ii is not applicable: 4 ii.
+Over 5% of women recorded as being placed on a Continuity of Carer (CoC) pathway where both Care Professional ID and Team ID have also been provided.
+N/A 5 Did the Trust make an MSDS submission before the Provisional Processing Deadline for July 2023 data by the end of August 2023?
+Yes 6 Has the Trust at least two people registered to submit MSDS data to SDCS Cloud who must still be working in the Trust?
+Yes